justin0979/basic_ms_blog/README.md

 ## Styling is "custom"

-Bootstrap is used in the lectures, but I opted to use the same class names but practice my scss by implementing my own styling.
+Bootstrap is used in the lectures, but I opted to use the same class names but practice my 7-1 architecture and use of SASS by implementing my own styling.

 # Issues